isw-kudos/kudos-docs/docs/badges/install/install-widgets.md

 Since Connections 6.0 CR1 it is now required to register third-party widgets in the widget-container for increased security.
 We have scripts and instructions for [this here](https://github.com/isw-kudos/kudos-widgetcontainer-registration).

-### Add Kudos configuration JSP to the header
+### Add Huddo configuration JSP to the header

 (And add **‘Give Thanks’** Link in the navigation bar - Optional)

-Perform this task to add Kudos Configuration information to Connections pages and to add a link to the Thanks Awarder widget in the Header Menu as shown
+Perform this task to add Huddo Configuration information to Connections pages and to add a link to the Thanks Awarder widget in the Header Menu as shown

 below.
-You need to perform this step even if you do not wish to add the ‘Give Thanks’ link in order to attach the Kudos Config JSP to the header:
+You need to perform this step even if you do not wish to add the ‘Give Thanks’ link in order to attach the Huddo Config JSP to the header:

 This is achieved by customising the _header.jsp_ file, used for customizing the Connections Navigation bar.